UTAid/TAidAndroidClient/README.md

 #### Anya needs to assign more tasks!

 #IN PROGRESS
+ - Modifiable lists. (if possible integrate with google calendat)
+ - RESEARCH frameworks

  - make it modular!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
     -example: if i want to edit a teams mark, simply click on one of the members and be able to edit the team's mark
- - Research similar workflow apps, and see what we could use
+ - Research similar workflow apps, and see what we could use.

 #TO DO AFTER ^